Discover The Best Online Hearing Test

 Here’s what sets the Audicus Online Hearing Test apart and why it’s considered best in class.

 What is the Best Online Hearing Test?

 Audicus wanted to create an accurate online hearing test to help those learning about their hearing loss.
 The test was designed over two years, overseen by a and neuroscience engineer, testing hundreds of individuals over multiple trials.
 In May 2017, the current version was launched.
-It was the first online test accurate enough to program custom hearing aids from the results.
+It was one of the first online hearing tests accurate enough to program custom hearing aids from the results.

 The results give a number out of 5, rating from a 1, which is “Your hearing needs help,” to number 5, “You have hearing happiness.”
-The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid will cover your hearing loss and provides next steps for customizing a device.
+The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid that will cover your hearing loss and provide the next steps for customizing a device.